Skip to main content

 The Ontario Public Service works with a variety of airlines to get goods and services to remote parts of the province.
 Keeping airports safe and up to date is the provinces’ responsibility to its citizens.
 Electrical Coordinators like Scott are responsible for the year-round management of regular maintenance and inspection to ensure navigational aids are in full compliance with federal regulations at 29 airports across Ontario, spanning from Waśaho Ininiwak (Fort Severn), the most northern community in Ontario, to Armstrong.

-AMAPCEO represents over 15,000 professional public servants like Scott who work to keep communities open.
+AMAPCEO represents more than 16,500 professional public servants like Scott who work to keep communities open.

 Meet more of our members who are Working for Ontario »